Solstice Time at Chichen Itza

 One of the best known Mayan sites on the Yucatan peninsula, Chichen Itza is a World Heritage Site.
 It has also been voted one of the New Seven Wonders of the World.
 I'd say it qualifies as an architectural wonder.

 Over 1 million visitors go through its gates each year to marvel at its architecture.
-The plazas are large enough to accomodate the crowds.
+The plazas are large enough to accommodate the crowds.
 Still, it can be hard to enjoy a visit with so many people around.

 The site's name, translated, means "at the mouth of the well of the Itza people".
 People lived in this ancient city from around 600 AD till about 1200 AD.
 These dates correspond to the Late Classic and Postclassic periods of the Ancient Maya civilization.
 As old as it is, it is one of the best-preserved sites on the peninsula.